davidf03/ilogicUpdateParamGroups/README.md

 # Update Param Groups
-iLogic script to update parameter groups as automatically.
+iLogic script to update parameter groups automatically.

 This script automatically creates and deletes parameter groups based on the presence of 'group' prefixes added to parameter names, in the format `group:parameterName`.